dannyparra98/yellow-belt-exam/NOTES.md

 WTF: 3
 ✅: tech debt
 ✅: create the first move for the X player
-🚧: create random first move for the X player
-🚧: commit
+✅: commit

 ## Pomodoro 3

 WTF:
-🚧: create random first move for the X player
+✅: create random first move for the X player
-TODO: create a 2 seconds timeout after the turn
+❌: create a 2 seconds timeout after the turn
-TODO: create the first move for the X player
+🚧: create the first move for the O player
-TODO: create random first move for the X player
+TODO: create random first move for the O player
 TODO: commit

 ## Pomodoro 4